 - check legislative compliance

-- produce a report that identifies any non-compliance or opportunities for improvement and agree a corrective action plan if required
+- a report that identifies any non-compliance or opportunities for improvement.
+This will include an agreed corrective action plan if required

-- produce an assessment plan and confirm a date for the Stage 2 assessment visit
+- an assessment plan for the stage 2 assessment

 - undertake sample audits of the processes and activities defined in the scope of certification

-- report any non-compliances or opportunities for improvement
+- report any non-conformities or opportunities for improvement

 - produce a surveillance plan and agree a date for the first annual surveillance visit

-The frequency and duration of surveillance is dependant on factors including:
+The frequency and duration of surveillance is dependent on factors including: